-">5% revenues from nuclear power supporting products / services, including:
+- >>5% revenues from nuclear power supporting products / services, including: - Design and construction of nuclear power plants

 54 It should be acknowledged that much of the historical data set is based on a back-filling methodology, rather than on Sustainalytics conducted research.
 As such, on data that is back-filled, Sustainalytics does not take claim on the actual accuracy of that data at that point in time.
 Furthermore, historical data sets are only meant to serve as a proxy and is not meant to be indicative of future results